-- Use the USB connection only temporarily for configuration or diagnosis of the safety sensor. - For permanent connection, connect the safety sensor to the Ethernet connection of the connection unit. - · Connection unit: - Configuration memory - Ethernet connection for communication and configuration with the PC/laptop - · Electrical connection to the machine via connection cable
+- Use the USB connection only temporarily for configuration or diagnosis of the safety sensor. - For permanent connection, connect the safety sensor to the Ethernet connection of the connection unit. - Unused USB cables must not be permanently connected to the safety sensor. - · Connection unit: - · Configuration memory - Ethernet connection for communication and configuration with the PC/laptop - Electrical connection to the machine via connection cable